sunpy/sunpy/docs/tutorial/time.rst

 Times
 *****

-This section of the tutorial walks through representing and working with times in sunpy. sunpy makes extensive use of the `astropy.time` module for this task.
+In this section of the tutorial,  you will learn how times are represented and manipulated in sunpy. sunpy makes extensive use of the `astropy.time` module for this task.
+By the end of this section of the tutorial, you will learn how to parse times from different formats as well as construct and inspect time ranges.

 .. _parse-time: